Pullooo/Predicting-airBnB-listings-for-Boston/README.md

 The full set of files powering this project are not included here, but are available on the kaggle site -https://www.kaggle.com/airbnb/boston.

 ## File Descriptions
-A .ipyn is available here encompassing the full build E2E.
+A .ipynb is available here encompassing the full build E2E.
 It starts of tidying the data, and then goes straight into answering the core questions listed above.
 Comments are included to help the reader figure out what is being done and why.

+The link to the github repository is: https://github.com/Pullooo/Predicting-airBnB-listings-for-Boston

 ## Results
 The main results of the code are available here https://paulfru.medium.com/5-things-to-consider-when-booking-an-airbnb-in-boston-e950e08ea287

+## Acknowledgements
+I thank AirBnB for making this data readily available, and also Kaggle for hosting this data on their website.